Has Kata Beach Dive Become A Serious Certified Divers Site

 Kata Beach is quite a shallow dive site and given it proximity the heavily populated Phuket island, visibility is not always the best.
 However with some careful planning around high and low slack tides it is quite possible to get some reasonable if not good visibility around 10 – 15 metres.
 At its poorest the visibility could be less than a single metre.

-The normally difficult to find frog fish, seahorses, sea moths, snake eels, nudibranchs and spearing mantas shrimp have all made appearances to the delight of instructors and divers.
+The normally difficult to find frog fish, seahorses, sea moths, snake eels, nudibranchs and spearing mantas shrimp.
+All have made appearances to the delight of instructors and divers.

 Along with all of that, cuttlefish, squid, the odd turtle and even a rare appearance of a reef shark has created a lot of positive feedback so far this year.